alibahadircoskun/ansible-automation-lab/README.md

 ├── group_vars/            # Group variables for devices
 │   ├── cisco.yaml
 ├── README.md              # This file
-└── images/                # Optional folder for topology diagrams and screenshots
+├── notes/                 # Personal notes, explanations, and learning resources related to this lab └── images/                # Optional folder for topology diagrams and screenshots